Mapepire-IBMi/mapepire-csharp/README.md

 There will most likely be a version of the C# class that closely mirrors

-The initial prototype version of a C# Mapiepire WebSocket Client class was created by Richard Schoen - MobiGoGo LLC and is named: ```MobiMapepreClient``` in file ```MobiMapepire.cs```.
+The initial prototype version of a C# Mapiepire WebSocket Client class was created by Richard Schoen - MobiGoGo LLC and is named: ```MobiMapepireClient``` in file ```MobiMapepire.cs```.
 The class can be included in any current .net version project.
 It has only been tested with .Net 8.0 so far, not the .Net Framework.